Freedom of Information Act Requests

 Q. Where can I find the results of projects that went out to bid?
 Where can I find a list of plan holders for specific projects?

-A. Complete and submit a Public Records Examination Request form (PDF), or contact the respective department found on the Departments page.
+A. Complete the FOIA online form, or contact the respective department found on the Departments page.

 Q. How do I get minutes from open session portions of Commission meetings and Planning sessions?